jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 {% endraw %}
 {% endhighlight %}

 The main change here is that you can no longer Flip pixels directly to the screen.
-You need to push pixels into a texture (in GPU RAM) and issue rendering calls to update the screen.
+You need to push pixels into a texture (which resides in GPU RAM) and issue rendering calls to update the screen.
 More info <a href="https://wiki.libsdl.org/MigrationGuide#Video" target="_blank">here</a>

 #### Build and Run